MUSIC EVENTS, Summer 2014

 The Renaissance Project

-The Renaissance Project, a small a-cappella chrous that specializes primarily in Renaissance motets, performs at different venues in Boulder, Longmont and Lyons; see www.renaissanceprojectboulder.org for info about the dates listed and others.
+This small a-cappella chorus specializes primarily in Renaissance motets, and performs at venues in Boulder, Longmont and Lyons; see www.renaissanceprojectboulder.org for info about concerts and sing-alongs.

 Resonance Women’s Chorus